 Like all medicines, pregabalin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

-Problems with balance and drowsiness
+Problems with dizziness and drowsiness

 This is quite common when you start taking pregabalin.
 Up to 1 in 3 people experience dizziness or drowsiness.